matthewrstone/puppet-pe_winagent/README.md

 ### pe_winagent::powershell_host

-Apply the pe_winagent::powershell_host class to a Windows server to serve as the PowerShell host,  i.e. the server you would remotely execute PowerShell from.
+This class deploys the PowerShell module to a Windows host, which is good for using a PowerShell host to remotely manage installation and upgrade of puppet agents across your Windows infrastructure.
 This server must have a minimum of .NET 4.5 and Windows Management Framework 4.0 installed.
+It can also be used to update the PowerShell module across your infrastructure when new releases of this puppet module are released.

 ---